sap-tutorials/abap-core-development/tutorials/abap-islm-orchestration-grounding-consumption/abap-islm-orchestration-grounding-consumption.md

 ### Deploy and Activate the Intelligent Scenario

-**Goal:** Continue with the deployment and activation of the newly created intelligent scenario to enable interactions with the SAP AI Core orchestration service pipeline comprising the grounding capabilitie as well as the LLM deployment.
+**Goal:** Continue with the deployment and activation of the newly created intelligent scenario to enable interactions with the SAP AI Core orchestration service pipeline comprising the grounding capabilities as well as the LLM deployment.

 1. Open the Intelligent Scenario Management tile in your SAP Fiori launchpad as shown below.
 Alternatively, you can start from SAP GUI using transaction ```F4470```
 ![Open ISLM Manage App](imgs/openINTSManageApp.png)